Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Portarlington had a median income among taxpayers of $41,328 and an average income of $56,690.
-This is lower than national averages of $50,954 (median) and $62,728 (average) for Rest of Vic.
-Based on Wage Price Index growth of 8.25% since financial year ended June 2023, estimated median income as of September 2025 would be approximately $44,738, and average income would be around $61,367.
-According to the 2021 Census, incomes in Portarlington fall between the 5th and 9th percentiles nationally.
-Income analysis shows that 29.2% of Portarlington's population (1,741 individuals) have incomes ranging from $400 to $799, contrasting with the region where the $1,500 to $2,999 bracket is highest at 30.3%.
-After housing costs, 85.7% of income remains, ranking at the 8th percentile nationally.
-Portarlington's SEIFA income ranking places it in the 5th decile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Portarlington had a median income among taxpayers of $41,328 and an average level of $56,690.
+These figures are below the national average.
+For Regional Vic., the median was $50,954 and the average was $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Portarlington would be approximately $44,738 (median) and $61,367 (average) as of September 2025.
+Census data indicates household, family, and personal incomes in Portarlington fall between the 5th and 9th percentiles nationally.
+Income analysis reveals that 29.2% of residents (1,741 people) earn within the $400 - $799 bracket, differing from the regional trend where the $1,500 - $2,999 category is predominant at 30.3%.
+After housing costs, 85.7% of income remains in Portarlington, ranking at the 8th percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income